Open Now — 24/7 Plumbing

 3. Open Drains Carefully

-If you want to manually clean the drains instead of using drain cleaners, be careful while opening the drain parts so that the content doesn’t spew all over you.
-Since you may come into contact with pressurised water or sewage, keep a distance from the opening when draining pipes.
+If you want to manually clean the drains instead of using drain cleaners, be careful when opening the drain parts so that the contents don’t spew all over you.
+Also, since you may come into contact with pressurised water or sewage, keep a distance from the opening when draining pipes.

 4. Shut Off The Water Supply